procurement strategy

 How to Develop an Effective Procurement Strategy

-It’s helpful to start developing procurement strategies by applying the Kraljic matrix to the company's purchasing portfolio.
+To start with developing a procurement strategy, one can start by applying the Kraljic matrix to the company's purchasing portfolio.
+According to this matrix, purchasing strategy depends on two key factors:

 1. The strategic importance of purchasing (determined by the impact on business's profitability);